Photoshop Scratch Disk Full on Mac? 6 Ways to Clear It

 3. Delete Photoshop Temporary Files

-Photoshop creates a lot of temporary files as you use it.
-You can go to Finder to find and delete these temporary files manually.
-Most of the time, the temporary files start with pst, followed by numbers, and end with a .tmp extension.
+As you use Photoshop, it generates numerous temporary files.
+You can manually find and delete these temporary files using Finder.
+Typically, temporary files start with "pst", followed by a number and end with a ".tmp" extension.

 Here are the how-to steps: